 When it comes to cutting metal, there are plenty of ways to get the job done.
-But when it comes to high-tech, accurate cutting, two of the most popular options are water jet cutting and laser cutting.
+But when it comes to high-tech, accurate cutting, two of the most popular options are waterjet and laser cutting.

 They’re lean, they’re mean, and they look cool in action.

-So in the battle between the water jet cutter vs laser cutter, which method do you prefer?
+So in the battle between the waterjet vs. laser, which method do you prefer?
 Both are great options, but like most things in manufacturing, each has its own strengths and weaknesses.

-Here’s a closer look at the attributes that set these two technologies apart as well as some other metal cutting technologies that you may want to consider:
+Here’s a closer look at the attributes that set these two technologies apart as well as some other tips on how to cut metal that you may want to consider:

 - Tooling & component costs